 Sisters of Charity of Providence (Edmonton)

 The Sisters of Charity of Providence refused to sign a waiver allowing Ottawa to transfer the records citing historical inaccuracies in records as reason for refusal to comply.
 The centre is missing school narratives for the Assumption, Fort Vermilion, Grouard and the St. Augustine-Sturgeon Lake residential schools where the order operated.

 Federal Government reluctance to fund reconciliation research at a community level

-In addition to the $10M to fund the National Centre for Reconciliation, Call to Action # 78 also The Call to Action called for an additional $10M “to assist communities to research and produce histories of their own residential school experience and their involvement in truth, healing, and reconciliation”.
-As of Feb.
-15, 2020, there has been no response from the federal government.
+In addition to the $10M to fund the National Centre for Reconciliation, Call to Action # 78 also called for an additional $10M “to assist communities to research and produce histories of their own residential school experience and their involvement in truth, healing, and reconciliation”.
+As of Oct.
+4, 2021, there has been no response from the federal government.